MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/datetime.md

 ---
 title:  The datetime data type
-description: This article describes The datetime data type in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 01/08/2024
+description: This article describes the datetime data type in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 01/08/2024
 ---
 # The datetime data type

-The `datetime` (`date`) data type represents an instant in time, typically expressed as a date and time of day.
+The `datetime` data type represents an instant in time, typically expressed as a date and time of day.
 Values range from 00:00:00 (midnight), January 1, 0001 Anno Domini (Common Era) through 11:59:59 P.M., December 31, 9999 A.D.
 (C.E.) in the Gregorian calendar.

 Time values are measured in 100-nanosecond units called ticks, and a particular date is the number of ticks since 12:00 midnight,